Improved global well-posedness for the cubic NLS on two-dimensional waveguide $\R\times\T$: Introduction

+We note that when $\lambda\rightarrow\infty$, this bilinear estimates $\eqref{bil-1}$ is consistent with the bilinear Strichartz estimates in $\Bbb{R}^2$ up to the $\varepsilon$ loss.
+Schippa\cite{Schippa} utilized the $I$-method along with the refined Strichartz estimate developed in \cite{Refined} to show that the cubic NLS posed on $\T^2$ is globally well-posed in $H^s(\T^2)$ for $s>\frac35$.
+Herr-Kwak\cite{Herr,Herr2} established the global existence for solution to $\eqref{NLS-intro}$ in $H^s(\T^2)$ for $s>0$.
+For NLS on general waveguide manifolds $\R^d\times\T^m$, we refer to \cite{Luo-JMPA,Luo-MA,Zhao-JDE,Zhao-Zheng}.

-that is the case where $k=\mu=m=n=1$ in \eqref{eq: main}.
-Based on the $I$-method, resonant decomposition and angularly refined bilinear estimate Theorem \ref{bil-intro}, we improve the recent global well-posedness result in \cite{DFYZZ} to $s>\frac{1}2$. \begin{thm} The solution to \eqref{cubic} is globally well-posed in $H^s(\RT)$ with $s>\frac{1}{2}$.
+Recently, Deng-Fan-Yan-Zhao-Zheng\cite{DFYZZ} established a sharp local-in-time bilinear Strichartz estimate without any loss of derivatives and then combine with $I$-method to show the global well-posedness for solution to \eqref{NLS-intro} in $H^s(\RT)$ for $s>\frac35$.
+The main aim of this paper is to further improve the result in \cite{DFYZZ} by making use of the resonant decomposition technique developed in \cite{CKSTT2008Res}. \begin{theorem} The solution to \eqref{NLS-intro} is globally well-posed in $H^s(\RT)$ with $s>\frac{1}{2}$.
 Moreover, we also have the polynomial growth of Sobolev norms